SAP/ui5-tooling/rfcs/0008-resource-tagging-during-build.md

 <!--
 What names and terminology work best for these concepts and why?
 How is this idea best presented?

-Would the acceptance of this proposal mean the UI5 Tooling or any of its subcomponents documentation must be re-organized or altered?
+Would the acceptance of this proposal mean the UI5 CLI or any of its subcomponents documentation must be re-organized or altered?

-How should this feature be introduced and taught to existing UI5 Tooling users?
+How should this feature be introduced and taught to existing UI5 CLI users?
 -->

-Updated UI5 Tooling documentation:
+Updated UI5 CLI documentation:

 * JSDoc for TaskUtil class
 * Update the custom task example to include the taskUtil parameter, however state that this is just some optional API that can be used if there is a need to (see [Drawbacks](#drawbacks)).